-The diagnosis is made by history and physical examination.
-Currently, there is no skin test material available to test for latex allergy.
-A blood study is available.
+The diagnosis of a latex allergy is made by obtaining a history and performing a physical examination.
+Currently, there is no skin test available to test for latex allergy, but a blood study is available.

-As with everything in allergy, the most effective form of therapy is avoidance.
-It may be difficult to find a latex free environment, however it is possible to strive for a latex safe environment.
-Recommendations for avoidance are as follows:
+As with all allergies, the most effective form of therapy is avoidance.
+It may be difficult to find a latex-free environment, however, it is possible to strive for a latex-safe environment.

-- No opening of "powdered" latex products in the same room
+- No opening of powdered latex products while in the same room

 - No powdered latex gloves